Why Hire a Web Designer When You Can Do It Yourself?

-Programs like Squarespace, Wix, Weebly, EHost and Web.com feature drag and drop editors, responsive templates and the promise of web design without knowing a line a code.
+Programs like Squarespace, Wix, Weebly, EHost, and Web.com feature drag and drop editors, responsive templates, and the promise of web design without knowing a line of code.
 But wait!
 Before you start your research or pick a platform there are a few things to consider.

 What do you need your website to do?